 Every week students receive multiple ways to engage the material, including finding their own way of individualizing the practices for their particular life circumstances.
 Most activities in the course offer a question, prompt, or concept for deepened reflection and critical thinking.

 How the Course Works

-- The four lessons of Growing Words of Compassion: Nature and Writing Practices to Love By are completely online and offer downloadable readings; easily-accessible links; loads of inspirational images; as well as simple, flexible, basic prompts and practices that each student can adapt to his/her unique situation.
+- The five lessons of Growing Words of Compassion: Nature and Writing Practices to Love By are completely online and offer downloadable readings; easily-accessible links; loads of inspirational images; as well as simple, flexible, basic prompts and practices that each student can adapt to his/her unique situation.